thm-projects/arsnova-presenter/README.md

 ### Adjusting settings for a production environment

-If the ARSnova RESTful API (provided by arsnova-war) is not deployed in the ROOT context (/) of the servlet container, you need to make the adjustments to the file src/main/websources/prod.html.
+If the ARSnova RESTful API (provided by arsnova-backend) is not deployed in the ROOT context (/) of the servlet container, you need to make the adjustments to the file src/main/websources/prod.html.
 Look for the following section:

 	var dojoConfig = {
 		arsnova: {